 Common questions

-What should teams know about single IRB clinical trials?
+What should teams know about single IRB readiness checklist?

 Single IRB workflows can reduce duplicated review, but research sites still need clear local responsibilities, reliance documentation, consent version control, and communication paths.
 The practical value is in connecting the concept to ownership, follow-up, records readiness, scheduling, reporting, and clear next actions.